 Paragraph 3., amend to read:

 "3.
 REESS voltage

 3.1.
 External REESS voltage measurement

 During the tests described in paragraph 3. of this annex, the REESS voltage shall be measured with the equipment and accuracy requirements specified in paragraph 1.1. of this annex.
 To measure the REESS voltage using external measuring equipment, the manufacturers shall support the responsible authority by providing REESS voltage measurement points and safety instructions.

 3.2.
 Nominal REESS voltage

 For NOVC-HEVs, NOVC-FCHVs, OVC-HEVs and OVC-FCHVs, instead of using the measured REESS voltage according to paragraph 3.1. of this appendix, the nominal voltage of the REESS determined according to IEC 60050-482 may be used.

 3.3.
 Vehicle on-board REESS voltage data

 As an alternative to paragraphs 3.1. and 3.2. of this appendix, the manufacturer may use the on-board voltage measurement data.
 The accuracy of these data shall be demonstrated to the responsible authority.

-3.4.
-Restrictions in the application of instantaneous voltage

-In the following situations, the application of the instantaneous voltage according to paragraphs 3.1. and 3.3. of this appendix is prohibited and the nominal REESS voltage determined according to the standard referenced in paragraph 3.2. of this appendix shall be used:

-(a) During the development of the REESS energy change-based correction factor defined in Appendix 2 to this annex;

-(b) For the calculation of charge-sustaining CO2 mass emission for OVC-HEVs and NOVC-HEVs as described in paragraphs 4.1.1.3. to 4.1.1.5. inclusive of this annex;

-(c) For the calculation of charge-sustaining fuel consumption for NOVC-FCHVs and OVC-FCHVs as described in paragraphs 4.2.1.2.3. to 4.2.1.2.5. inclusive of this annex.
+Table A8 App3/1